Skip to main content

 Council Responsibilities

-• Participate in the development of the Professional Development Plan
+• Participate in Planning: Assist with the creation of the Professional Development Plan for staff.

-• Advise the school administration on local school issues
+• Advise and Address Concerns: Advise the school administration on local school issues and provide a way for the community to share concerns with school leadership.

 Did You Know?